Seattle Pilots: Team issues

+With expansion to twelve teams in each league came a realignment into two divisions.
+Unlike the National League, the AL owners voted to align strictly based on geography.
+On paper, the newly-formed American League West was by far the weaker division, as it consisted of the two expansion teams and the four clubs that had finished sixth through ninth place in the 1968 campaign.
+The Oakland Athletics were the only AL West team that had a winning record in 1968, finishing 82–80.

-Schultz and Milkes both optimistically predicted that the Pilots could finish third in the newly formed, six-team American League West.
+Due to the favorable alignment, Schultz and Milkes both optimistically predicted that the Pilots could finish third in the new division.
 However, the Pilots experienced the typical struggles of a first-year expansion team.
 They won their first game, and then their home opener three days later, but only won five more times in the first month.
 Nevertheless, the Pilots stayed within striking distance of .500 for much of the spring, and were only six games out of the AL West lead as late as June 28.
 But a disastrous 9–20 July ended even a faint hope of any kind of contention, though they were still in third place as late as August.
-However, a 6-22 August sent them into the AL West basement for good.
+However, a 6–22 August sent them into the AL West basement for good.
 The team finished the season with a record of 64–98, 33 games behind division winner Minnesota and five games behind their expansion brethren, the Royals.
 Only Cleveland had a worse record in the American League.
 On the plus side, they did finish 12 games ahead of the two National League expansion teams, Montreal and San Diego, both of whom lost 110 games.